matrix-org/matrix-spec-proposals/proposals/3982-proposal-template.md

 If the homeserver needs to send more than `100` events in a transaction, it should send them in a subsequent transaction.

-If an application service recieves more than this maximum, it MAY choose to handle those events but would also be within rights to reject the payload (with a 413) for being non-compliant.
+If an application service receives more than this maximum, it MAY choose to handle those events but would also be within rights to reject the payload (with a 413) for being non-compliant.